How Scientists Know Our Human Ancestors Ate Insects - The Crux

 But looking beyond the meals of Western scientists, entomophagy (insect eating) is easy to find.
 Societies around the world today consume over 2,000 insect species.

 The habit is also widespread among our evolutionary cousins.
 As primatologist William McGrew documented, some amount of insect food is eaten by primates “across the board,” from the smallest mouse lemur to the largest gorilla.
-In particular primates target five arthropod groups: beetles, termites, Hymenoptera (ants, bees, wasps), Lepidoptera (butterflies, moths) and Orthoptera (locusts, crickets).
+In particular, primates target five arthropod groups: beetles, termites, Hymenoptera (ants, bees and wasps), Lepidoptera (butterflies and moths) and Orthoptera (locusts and crickets).

-These critters are easy prey as they’re found in droves during some stage of their life cycles, such as when moths are caterpillars.
+These critters are easy prey, as they’re found in droves during some stage of their life cycles, such as when moths are caterpillars.
 They’re also rich in protein, fat and micronutrients.
-Insects can provide 330 to 588 calories, found one study, compared to 50 to 370 calories from fruit or leaves of the same weight.
+Insects can provide 330 to 588 calories, one study found, compared to 50 to 370 calories from fruit or leaves of the same weight.

 Of course, insects are small packages, so primates have to swallow a lot to match one fruit’s worth of energy.
 Our closest evolutionary relatives, chimpanzees, solve this problem by using sticks, leaves and grasses to “fish” ants from colonies — generally catching hundreds to thousands of ants per fishing session.
 At the upper extreme, one study estimated chimps in Nigeria can nab upwards of 22,000 army ants in one meal.

-(In that study researchers counted ant heads in chimp poop samples.
+(In that study, researchers counted ant heads in chimp poop samples.
 To understand what proportion of insect heads make it through digestion into feces, one of the authors did a self-experiment several times: That researcher ate 100 ants “immobilized in whiskey” and counted the heads in “subsequent excreta.”
 For science!)

 If our closest evolutionary relatives and many peoples today dine on arthropods, it reasons that human ancestors did as well.
 But is there any evidence directly tied to those hominins?